Shorten Your Book Manuscript with These 12 Tips

 For nonfiction authors in history and the social sciences, especially: do you have a dreaded “literature review”—a carryover from a thesis or a dissertation that’s now being converted into the book?

-This can be shortened, pulled out of the introduction and moved to a preface, or eliminated entirely, depending upon your publisher and your audience.
+This can be shortened, pulled out of the introduction and moved to a preface, or eliminated entirely, depending on your publisher and your audience.

 11. Hire a copy editor.